vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 require('gitsigns').setup({ signcolumn = false })
 ```

-> Check `:help vim.pack` for more information about the builtin package manager.
-It's important to look to the `vim.pack.add` and `vim.pack.update` functions.
+> Check `:help vim.pack` for more information about the built-in package manager.
+It's important to look at the `vim.pack.add` and `vim.pack.update` functions.
 {: .prompt-tip }

 We can do `:restart` or reopen Neovim to load the new configuration.
 A prompt will appear asking us to install the plugin.
 We can press `y` to accept the installation.

-Let's add a keymap as well, to update the plugins easily:
+Let's add a keymap as well to update the plugins easily:

 ```lua
 -- ~/.config/nvim-new/lua/keymaps.lua